melroy27/DummySocialNetwork/README.md

 The Backend Code can be found here -> https://github.com/melroy27/SocialNetworkDummyBackend

+Apparently the one hosted doesnt work currently...sorry for the inconvenience

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

 ## Development server